swiftlang/swift-org-website/documentation/server/guides/allocations.md

 Once the command has been completed, an SVG file is generated that you can open in your browser.

-> Note: Lengthy run times may result, depending on the data size, algorithm complexity, resource limitations such as CPU power or memory, poorly optimized or inefficient code, external services, APIs, or network latency, causing a slowdown.
+> Note: Lengthy run times may result depending on the data size, algorithm complexity, resource limitations such as CPU power or memory, poorly optimized or inefficient code, external services, APIs, or network latency causing a slowdown.

 ### Reading flame graphs
 This flame graph is a direct result of the example program in this section.
 Hover over the stack frames to get more information, or click on any stack frame to zoom in on a sub-tree.